LukeGrahamLandry/franca/devlog.md

     is done in an insane way and passes out the name on a field of the type. because i stole it from a c program and didn't bother to un-stupid that part.
   - sadly that's one that the mutability obsessed people would have caught.
+- fix CopyElimTruncSymbolBug (inlining `fn con`). opt/slots was reusing a truncated symbol. added a test for that.
+- added a backend debug flag for warnings so i don't have to feel quite as guilty about hiding things that are probably a mistake but are technically legal. not that i'll ever turn it on... but hey, it's the thought that counts.

 ## (Aug 31)